China brokers love for ageing lonely hearts

 To mend ailing marriages and encourage senior singles to date, China has introduced a range of measures.

-In March the "Family Harmony" project was launched to train a force of "marriage doctors and nurses" to help stabilize rocky relationships.
+In March the "Family Harmony" project was launched to train a force of "marriage doctors and nurses" to help stabilise rocky relationships.

 The match-making event in Shanghai, held in a vast furniture warehouse, was divided into different sections, with three set aside for senior participants.